-Join Martin Guidry for an in-depth discussion in this video Using multiple files, part of Designing Database Solutions for SQL Server 2012.
+Join Martin Guidry for an in-depth discussion in this video Using multiple files, part of SQL Server 2012: Designing Database Solutions.

 - In this section, I'd like to demonstrate creating and using new files and new file groups in a SQL Server database.
 In the Adventureworks database, I'm going to open up Tables, and you'll see the very first table listed is AWBuildVersion, and that is a table that keeps track of which version of the Adventureworks database is currently implemented.
 To me, that information is not as important as some of the other information in the database, and therefore wouldn't need to be backed up as often.